JunTingLu/BERT-based-QA-System/README.md

 # 🧠 Fine-Tuning LLM with BERT

-This project demonstrates how to fine-tune **BERT** on a custom **Question & Answer (QA)** dataset using **Google Colab with a T4 GPU**.
+This project demonstrates how to fine-tune **BERT base model** on a custom **ikala/tmmluplus Question & Answer (QA) dataset** dataset using **Google Colab with a T4 GPU**.
 It’s designed for engineers and researchers who want to build QA models quickly and efficiently without local GPU setup.

 This project frames the QA task as a Masked Language Modeling (MLM) problem, where the model learns to predict the answer by filling a `[MASK]` token.